-A: We have a fiduciary duty to our Clients who trust us to act honestly, in good faith and in their best interests at all times.
-This fiduciary duty is the foundation underlying all our investment activities.
+A: We have a responsibility to our Clients who trust us to act honestly, in good faith and in their best interests at all times.
+This responsibility is the foundation underlying all our investment activities.
 Because issues such as regulatory change, climate risk, and corporate responsibility can have a material impact on an investment’s performance, we consider ESG issues across our investment process.
 It’s part of sound risk management, and may help create opportunities for growth and alpha generation.
 As an important part of that, we rigorously analyze how our sub-advisors incorporate ESG issues into investment decisions.

 A: For us, the overarching principle with regard to manager selection is to assess our confidence in each manager’s ability to deliver on the mandate on a forward-looking basis.
 At the heart of this is the assessment of the breadth, consistency and sustainability of underlying alpha sources.

 It includes the effective integration of ESG considerations in the context of each respective investment process.
 To support our analysis, we include ESG considerations in our initial due diligence, as well as in our ongoing monitoring activities.
 With regard to the latter, responses to detailed annual questionnaires, provide an initial road map for our engagement activities for the year.
 We then facilitate these through quarterly and ad hoc review meetings, as well as by internal assessments, using both qualitative and quantitative data.

 While we do not base our decisions on external quantitative data sources, we find these helpful in comparing across peers, styles and geographies.
 As well, they may flag potential engagement opportunities.
 We are cognizant though, of the often backward-looking nature and the potential for style biases that this data may suggest.